Spring

 The grass of spring covers the prairies,

-With the fresh sweet herbage under foot, and the pale green leaves of the trees prolific,
+And the pale green leaves of the trees prolific,

 The arbutus under foot, the willow’s yellow-green, the blossoming plum and cherry.